The Hike: Prologue

 Monday, October 5, 2015

-Even trees, (who don't have a brain) know when to stop
+Even trees, (who don't have a brain) know when to stop -author unknown |

-In life, we sometimes find that there is a fine line between ordinary, everyday actions and plain stupidity.
-We all have routines, needs and desires.
-How we act upon them determine who we are and how accurate we are in our decision making skills.
+How we act upon them determine who we are and how accurate we are in our

 I am still pondering the facts of a recent activity that I found myself drawn to: The Hike.
 This was not an ordinary hike; I push myself harder than that, and specifically looked for something a little more demanding.
 On a weekend trip to Palm Springs I chose a ‘moderate’ hike, one which would challenge me, and give me a sense of accomplishment.
 I had in my mind episodes of Duel Survivor and Naked and Afraid (although I hadn’t yet determined if I would be taking off my clothes).